-What BPET Schools are doing to promote equality:
+What BPET Schools are doing to promote equality, diversity and inclusion:

-- The schools will take account of equality issues in relation to admissions and exclusions; the way we provide education for our children and the way we provide access for children to facilities and services. - The schools are aware of the Reasonable Adjustment duty for disabled children designed to enhance access and participation to the level of non-disabled children and stop disabled children being placed at a disadvantage compared to their non-disabled peers. - The Headteachers will ensure that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities. - The schools will ensure that those who are affected by a policy or activity are consulted and involved in the design of new policies and in the review of existing ones. - We take seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day to day life of the schools.
-We make a record of each specific equality consideration and this will be available for review if required. - BPET schools will actively promote equality and diversity though the curriculum and by creating an environment which champions respect for all. - Our admissions arrangements are fair and transparent and we will not discriminate against children by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity
+- The schools will take account of equality issues in relation to admissions and exclusions; the way we provide education for our children and the way we provide access for children to facilities and services. - The schools are aware of the Reasonable Adjustment duty for disabled children designed to enhance access and participation to the level of non-disabled children and stop disabled children being placed at a disadvantage compared to their non-disabled peers. - Headteachers will ensure that all appointment panels give due regard to this policy so that no one is discriminated against when it comes to employment, promotion or training opportunities. - The schools will ensure that those who are affected by a policy or activity are consulted and involved in the design of new policies and in the review of existing ones. - We take seriously the need to consider the equality implications when we develop, adapt and review any policy or procedure and whenever we make significant decisions about the day to day life of the schools. - BPET schools will actively promote equality and diversity though the curriculum and by creating an environment which champions respect for all.

+• Our admissions arrangements are fair and transparent and we will not discriminate against children by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation or gender reassignment.